-The Company and its broker-dealer, banking and other financial services subsidiaries provide investment, financing and related services to individual, institutional and government clients on a global basis.
+Nomura Holdings, Inc. ("Company") and its broker-dealer, banking and other financial services subsidiaries provide investment, financing and related services to individual, institutional and government clients on a global basis.
+The Company and other entities in which it has a controlling financial interest are collectively referred to as "Nomura" within these consolidated financial statements.

 Nomura operates its business through various divisions based upon the nature of specific products and services, its main client base and its management structure.
-Nomura reports operating results through three business segments: Retail, Asset Management and Wholesale.
+Nomura reports operating results through three business segments: Retail, Asset Management, and Wholesale.